Classical Verification of Quantum Computations in Linear Time: Putting All Together

 \section{Putting All Together}

-In this section we put the analysis of each individual subprotocol together and prove the optimality of $\OPT$ in $\fpreRSPV$ and the verifiability property of $\fpreRSPV$ (Section \ref{sec:5.4r}).
-First recall that For convenience we prove the following statement where the initial state could be an arbitrary efficiently-preparable state: \begin{thm} For any polynomial time adversary $\fAdv$, efficiently-preparable normalized initial state $\ket{\varphi^0}$, at least one of the following three cases is true: \begin{itemize} \item (Small passing probability)
+In this section we put the analysis of each subprotocol together.
+We prove the optimality of $\OPT$ in $\fpreRSPV$ in Section \ref{sec:12.1} and prove the verifiability property of $\fpreRSPV$ in Section \ref{sec:12.2}.
+(Recall these statements are formalized in Section \ref{sec:5.4r}).
+Recall that